Openmacro/openmacro/README.md

 + Control desktop applications through vision and pyautogui.
 + Manipulate files including photos, videos, PDFs, etc.

-At the moment, API keys for models are yet to be supported and by default, models are powered by HuggingFace Spaces and their respective hosts:
+At the moment, API keys for models are yet to be supported and by default, models are powered by SambaNova and HuggingFace Spaces and their respective hosts:
 + LLM: [Llama3.1-405B-Instruct](https://huggingface.co/spaces/Corvius/LLaMA-3.1-405B-Instruct) hosted by [Corvius](https://huggingface.co/Corvius).
 + Code: [CodeQwen1.5-7B](https://huggingface.co/spaces/Qwen/CodeQwen1.5-7b-Chat-demo) hosted by [Qwen](https://huggingface.co/Qwen).
 + Vision: [Qwen-VL-Max](https://huggingface.co/spaces/Qwen/Qwen-VL-Max) hosted by [Qwen](https://huggingface.co/Qwen).

 This project is heavily inspired by Open Interpreter.

-### Demo

 ### Quick Start
 You can get started with openmacro by running.